Lords of the Fallen (2023 video game): Plot

-After eons under the rule of Adyr, dark god of the demonic Rhogar, the followers of Orius the radiance god rose against him; unable to kill him, they sealed him away.
+After eons under the rule of Adyr, dark god of the demonic Rhogar, the followers of Orius the radiance god rose against him; unable to kill Adyr, they managed to seal him away and defeat the Rhogar.
 One of Orius' finest warriors, Judge Cleric, established the order of the Hallowed Sentinels to watch over five magic beacons in the land of Mournstead to prevent Adyr from reviving.
 Over the ages, however, the once-righteous Sentinels become corrupted and tyrannical themselves.

 Over a thousand years after Adyr's defeat, his return looms nearer as the beacons become tainted by his influence, and the Rhogar begin to infest the land.
-A sect of the Sentinels, the Dark Crusaders, acquires a powerful artifact to prevent this: the Umbral Lamp, which has the power to resurrect its user, allow them to travel between the realms of the living (Axiom) and the dead (Umbral), pull the souls out of enemies, and activate Stigmas, fragments of past events.
+A sect of the Sentinels, the Dark Crusaders, acquires a powerful artifact to prevent this: the Umbral Lamp, which has the power to resurrect its user, allows travel between the realms of the living (Axiom) and the dead (Umbral), pull souls out of enemies, and activate fragments of past events called Stigmas.
 However, when its previous bearer is killed, it comes into the possession of the main character: the Lamp Bearer.
 Exacter Dunmire, head of the Crusaders, recruits them to travel across Mournstead and cleanse the beacons with the Lamp, using it to absorb Adyr's essence at each one.

 Each beacon is guarded by formidable enemies; each must be defeated to progress to the respective beacon, but the Bearer does not need to immediately interact with them.
 The wide world is fraught with dangerous animals, monsters, demons, cults, and even the corrupted forces of the Sentinels.
 Enemies and allies can be made throughout the journey, with some of the latter potentially turning against the Bearer.
-The beacon in the Empyrean, the Sentinel's headquarters, is guarded by none other than Judge Cleric herself; partway through the battle, she is revealed to be entirely corrupted, just like the rest of the order.
+The beacon within the Empyrean, the Sentinel's headquarters, is guarded by Judge Cleric herself; partway through the battle, she is revealed to be entirely corrupted, just like the rest of the order.
 Once known as Iselle, she had been a warrior priestess of Adyr before betraying him to side with Orius.

-There are three endings one can achieve depending on choices made throughout the game:
+There are three endings one can achieve depending on choices made: